A Guide to Staglands Wildlife Reserve

 Marvel at the magnificent Rainbow Trout, Brown Trout and gigantic slippery eels in their picturesque pool, set in one of the many areas of regenerating native bush.
 Rainbow Trout are members of the salmon family and, like their salmon cousins, can grow quite large!

-Look out for Bruce our friendly sulphur crested cockatoo, Eeyore our chatty conure, our amazingly coloured mandarin wood ducks and delightful lovebird, as well as tiny zebra finches and java sparrows, colourful ring necked parakeets and cockatiels, ring neck doves and golden pheasants to name just a few.
+Look out for Rocky our friendly sulphur-crested cockatoo, our amazingly coloured mandarin wood ducks and delightful lovebirds, as well as tiny zebra finches and java sparrows, colourful ring necked parakeets and cockatiels, ring neck doves and golden pheasants to name just a few.
 Take your time and see how many you can spot!

 Old Bush Settlement

 The walk-through whio aviary gives visitors the opportunity to meet one of our most endangered endemic birds.
 Take some time too to say hello to our friendly Arapawa Island Goats and marvel at their climbing expertise, before crossing the scenic Akatarawa river via our swing bridge, where you will arrive at The Old Bush Settlement.
 This nostalgic recreation of an abandoned bush settlement offers a unique view of the life led by pioneers during the early settlement of New Zealand.
 Take a ride on The Flying Stag, then explore all the exciting nooks and crannies this interactive area has to offer.
 The Settlement is a fantastic backdrop for photography enthusiasts and a great Wellington bushwalk.

 Leaving the Old Bush Settlement you will arrive at The Tarn, a picturesque open water area.
 Here the kids can enjoy a ride on the bush railway and walk the waterway boardwalks.
 Look out for our slider turtles, usually found hauled out on the logs on sunny days, our black swans and numerous other waterfowl that make their home here.